twinfoundation/auditable-item-graph/packages/auditable-item-graph-service/docs/reference/classes/AuditableItemGraphService.md

 The entity storage for vertices, defaults to "vertex".

+• **options.aliasIndexEntityStorageType?**: `string`

+The entity storage for vertices, defaults to "alias-index".

-• **options.immutableStorageType?**: `string`
+• **options.integrityImmutableStorageType?**: `string`

-The immutable storage for audit trail, defaults to "audit-trail".
+The immutable storage for audit trail, defaults to "auditable-item-graph".

+• **options.identityConnectorType?**: `string`

+The identity connector type, defaults to "identity".

 • **options.config?**: [`IAuditableItemGraphServiceConfig`](../interfaces/IAuditableItemGraphServiceConfig.md)